 Your trip will not end once you get home.
 Participants and educators continue to correspond after the trip to reflect on their experience together.
 The bonds that form on this trip will last a lifetime.

 Please click HERE to find your local regional offices to apply.

 What is the name of the March of the Living Delegation / Group that you traveled with?
-HMTC; and International Year(s) attended: 2016 What was the most memorable moment of your experience?
-Seeing a sea of blue shirts and Israeli flags march through the Arbeit Macht Frei gate at Auschwitz.
-What impact did Poland have […]Continue reading
+BBYO Year(s) attended: 2011 What was the most memorable moment of your experience?
+Walking out of the gas chamber in Majdanek, reflecting on what I saw within those four walls.
+What impact did Poland have on you?
+Poland […]Continue reading